Budget & Property Tax Levy

 The City of Edmonds continues to face an unprecedented and significant budget deficit.
 The city has cut staff and programs, deferred repairs, used its reserves, borrowed internally and pursued additional revenue sources.
 The core issue is structural: revenue has not kept pace with inflation.

 No individual or singular decision caused this issue.
 And no singular action can fix the situation.
 It didn’t happen in a single year, and it will take several years to fix.
 Public input is critical to determining the way ahead.
+See our set of Frequently Asked Questions below.

 Council Review of Levy Lid Lift